-(1966; renovated 1994) The Library is a three floor building that consists not only of hard copy, audio and visual resources, but an array of essential offices to assist with student success.
+(1966; renovated 1994) The Library is a three-floor building that consists not only of hard copy, audio and visual resources, but an array of essential offices to assist with student success.

-omicoo to dociot with olddom

 Important Offices Floor

 Human Resources Ground

 Testing Center Ground

-Counseling Services & Displ aced
+Counseling Services & Display aced

 Homemakers Program Ground

 Helping Hands Ground

-Library Circulation/ Reference ce1
+Library Circulation/ Reference e1

 Computer Labs 1 & 2

-Study Rooms 2
+Study Rooms

-Disability Access: A handicap ramp is located near the clock tower in the front of the building and electric doors are located in the front and rear.
-A handicap elevator is located next to the near lobby.
+Accessible Entrance: An accessible ramp is located near the clock tower in the front of the building and electric doors are located in the front and rear.
+An accessible elevator is located next to the near lobby.
+The library will undergo a full modernization of the interior spaces beginning in the fall of 2023.